 assessment indicated that no significant impact would occur during construction

 and operation stages.
-The disturbance to existing road-side trees,
+The disturbance to existing road-side trees (approx. 0.9

-330 out of the total 1146 number of trees ,would either be transplanted or compensated in the form of advance planting
+ha), would either be transplanted or compensated in the form of advance

-landscape impact and slight adverse visual impact, with adoption of mitigation
+impact and slight adverse visual impact, with adoption of mitigation measures.

-at both construction and operation stage is illustrated in the Landscape Master
+and operation stage is illustrated in the Landscape Master Plan.

 within the project boundary (existing open storage area at the section of